smaurice101/readthedocs/docs/source/lsm.rst

 This engine is designed to run in production with tight latency constraints, using modern Bayesian libraries (PyMC with JAX/NumPyro) and heavy low-level optimization (Numba) to keep it fast.

-Benchmarking LSAI Against Industry
+Benchmarking PrecisionOdds Against Industry
 ==================================

 We computed the `Brier score <https://en.wikipedia.org/wiki/Brier_score>`_ on 36 test cases of actual events versus what LSAI would predict.
-The mean Brier score for the LSAI is Brier=0.093 which is very good - in the top 1% of technologies in the market.
+The mean Brier score for the PrecisionOdds (a.k.a) LSAI is Brier=0.093 which is very good - in the top 1% of technologies in the market.

 Here is the actual results and comparison to the Industry Best-of-Breed: